Every outpatient registration is checked

-Two years ago, Colvert notes, she acquired a training assistant who helps out about once a month and otherwise works as a financial counselor.
-Conversations with access colleagues at other hospitals indicate that "a lot are talking about but not many are doing" the kind of extensive quality review that Caudle and Colvert oversee, Weatherman notes.
+Conversations with access colleagues at other hospitals indicate that "a lot are talking about, but not many are doing," the kind of extensive quality review that Caudle and Colvert oversee, Weatherman notes.
 "It’s a good tool to show where employees stand and where they might need more training."

-Unlike at many facilities, where random quality checks are conducted, quality reviewers at Baptist Hospital check every outpatient registration.
-Inpatient registrations do not go through the same process, Caudle says, because financial counselors verify that information in advance.
+Unlike many facilities where random quality checks are conducted, quality reviewers at Baptist Hospital check every outpatient registration.
+Inpatient registrations do not go through the same process, Caudle says, because that information is verified in advance by financial counselors.

 The basis of the quality review is the registration report, which is a single sheet of paper for every registration done the day before, Colvert adds.
 "The front side has the demographics and the physician information, and the back side has the insurance information."

 On a daily basis, Caudle explains, the quality review process works as follows:

 1. Sheets are gathered from all outpatient registration areas, including the emergency department, outpatient clinics, and private outpatient areas (tests and other diagnostic procedures).

 2. One of the reviewers — typically the same person — divides the sheets among those on duty that day.
 "Everyone pitches in and helps, so that everyone stays together.
 The team atmosphere keeps the whole group moving along," Caudle adds.